bovinehero/new-employee-quiz/README.md

 2. I would like to select different hardware specifications (OS, CPU, Disk sizes etc) for my VM.
 3. I would like to specify the physical and logical environments for the VM's deployment.
 4. I would like to review my answers before submission.
-5. I should be able to change the answers to questions before submission.
+5. I should be able to see information on how to use that app.
 6. I would like to be able to navigate between questions.

 ### Client (Site Owner) Stories